PREP FOOTBALL: FCS upsets Carolina Academy for first win of season

 Waccamaw 27

-PAWLEYS ISLAND, S.C. — Dillon’s Nemo Squire scored three rushing touchdowns, and Nigel George added two more.
+PAWLEYS ISLAND — Dillon’s Nemo Squire scored three rushing touchdowns, and Nigel George added two more.

 Teammate Jack Grider passed and rushed for touchdowns.